noemarius/nodered-adt/nodes/README.md

-# nodered-adt
+# nodered-azure-digitaltwins

 ## Usage

+After installation, the following nodes will be available in the Node-RED editor under the 'function' category:

+- `createTwin`
+- `deleteTwin`
+- `getTwins`
+- `batchCreateTwin`
+- `batchUpdateTwins`
+- `updateTwins`

-After installation, the `createTwin` node will be available in the Node-RED editor under the 'function' category.
-You can drag and drop the node into your flow and double-click on it to configure its properties.
+You can drag and drop these nodes into your flow and double-click on them to configure their properties.

 ### Configuration Properties